farajabien/faraja/README.md

 1. Update the `projects` array in `app/page.tsx` with your own projects.
 2. Modify the tech stack list in the `Section` component.
 3. Replace the social links and email address with your own.
-4. Adjust the colors and styles in your Tailwind CSS configuration file.
+4. Adjust the colors and styles in the Tailwind CSS configuration file (`tailwind.config.ts`).

 ## Dependencies